 Besides a healthy view on race and race issues, Minnesota’s diversity did one other critical thing for my development — it primed me for the biggest calling of my athletic career and probably my life — mental health advocacy.
 With diversity I was able to see mental health across the spectrum of age, race, gender, wealth, etc. Which has continued to anchor my message about mental health.

 As I excelled in athletics and reached the level of professional playing basketball, I quickly became known for raising an alarm about the mental health epidemic that was on the rise.
 I did this by challenging the attitude and policy toward mental health in the National Basketball Association (NBA).
 Diagnosed at 16 years old with anxiety disorder, drafted at 21 years old to the NBA, I pushed for mental health reform where and when it could cost me the most.
-My advocacy started with a demand for recognition.
+My advocacy started with asking for mental health to be properly recognized.
 What began as a genuine attempt to collaborate with the NBA quickly turned into a dirty political fight.
 This fight was pigeonholed by the media.
-In the sports world the media present themselves as an objective source of information (stats & storylines) under the rubric of journalism.
+In the sports world the media presents themselves as an objective source of information (stats & storylines) under the rubric of journalism.
 But in reality, they’re partners with these pro sports institutions.
-They report the nuance of business in a way that protects the status quo and subsequently themselves.
+They report the nuance of the business in a way that protects the status quo and subsequently themselves.
 (Which begs a very important question about a conflict of interest for media institutions with corporate interests.)
 In this particular instance the media did well to constrain the parameters of my advocacy to professional basketball in an attempt to diminish and detach it from the broader mental health crisis altogether.
 This also helped take the focus off their own role in that broader mental health crisis.

 Two Sides One Coin